Introduction

 Reading and Writing Document Metadata

-Document.Metadata returns a Metadata struct exposing both XMP and traditional
+Document.Info returns a DocumentInfo struct exposing

 Info dictionary fields: Title, Author, Subject, Keywords, Creator,